4lch4/blog/data/entries/2021/07/koa-router-printer.md

 ---
 title: Koa Router Printer NPM Module
-summary: 'A brief overview/explanation of my new NPM module that displays the registered routes of an API using Koa.'
+summary: A brief overview/explanation of my new NPM module that displays the registered routes of an API using Koa.
-# images: ['']
 date: '2021-07-04 03:25:03'
 author: 4lch4
-tags: ['NPM', 'Node.js', 'TypeScript', 'Koa', 'Koa-Router', '@koa/router']
+tags:
+  - NPM
+  - Node.js
+  - TypeScript
+  - Koa
+  - Koa-Router
+  - Libs
+modifiedDate: '2021-08-28 @ 12:24:49'
 ---

 For the longest time, when creating an API with TypeScript/Node.js, I would spend a god awful amount of time finding just the right framework.
 Recently I decided to pick one and stick with it, so I had to find one to use.
 I landed on Hapi and used that for quite some time, including projects at my full time job.
 Eventually, I began to have issues with Hapi in TypeScript so I began poking around for a framework with better TypeScript support.
 That was when I found Koa, from the makers of Express.